zzzzssss/openmessages-X-twitter/README.md

 ### run
-(for simplification, the data is initialized with already streamed data filtered with "trump") cd to the cloned directory and run `docker-compose up`.
+(for simplification, the data is initialized with already streamed data filtered with "trump") cd to the cloned directory(where docker-compose.yml locates) and run `docker-compose up`.
 The api service will start (if necessary, docker-compose will automatically build the containers).

 check link to see all the twitter users in the database:
 [localhost:8000/v1/users](http://localhost:8000/v1/users)